kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow_asset_bundles.md

 ## Prerequisites

 - An active [Databricks deployment](https://docs.databricks.com/getting-started/index.html).
-- [`conda` installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local machine in order to create a virtual environment with a specific version of Python (>= 3.7 is required).
+- [`conda` installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local machine to create a virtual environment with a specific version of Python (>= 3.7 is required).
 If you have Python >= 3.7 installed, you can use other software to create a virtual environment.

 ## Set up your project for deployment to Databricks